luisnarcisodh/WAD-ACT2-EloquentRelationship-PetAdoption/README.md

 * **Language:** PHP 8.3
 * **Database:** SQLite

-# Pawsitive 🐾 - Pet Adoption System
+# PawHQ 🐾 - Pet Adoption System

 ## 📖 Description of the System
 **Pawsitive** is a role-based web application built with Laravel that connects shelter pets with potential adopters.
 The system features two main roles: